mohdah200/OOM-X-IIoTID/README.md

-The GitHub repository "OOM-X-IIoT" is focused on Manifold Adversarial Attacks in Cybersecurity and the Industrial Internet of Things (IIoT).
-This innovative approach is a first in these fields.
+This GitHub repository, titled "OOM-X-IIoT," is dedicated to showcasing our pioneering work on Manifold Adversarial Attacks in the context of Cybersecurity and the Industrial Internet of Things (IIoT).
+As far as we are aware, this is the first instance of such an approach in these domains.

 The repository is structured into three directories, with a refined focus on the ON-X-IIoT Directory: